TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | Listener Protocol | HTTP | TCP | Both the TCP-80 listener and the TCP-443 listener are set according to the per-listener settings   |

 > [Note]
-The features without additional version information are only applicable to clusters of Kubernetes v1.19.13 or later.
+> The features without additional version information are applicable only to clusters running Kubernetes v1.19.13 or later.
-For clusters of Kubernetes v1.19.13 version, per-listener settings apply only to clusters created on January 25, 2022 or after.
+> For clusters of Kubernetes v1.19.13 version, per-listener settings apply only to clusters created on January 25, 2022 or after.
 >

 > [Caution]
-All setting values for the features below must be entered in string format.
+> All setting values for the features below must be entered in string format.
 In the YAML file input format, to enter in string format regardless of the input value, enclose the input value in double quotation marks (").
 For more information about the YAML file format, see [Yaml Cookbook](https://yaml.org/YAML_for_ruby.html).
 >

 <a id="loadbalancer-update-without-modification"></a>

 #### How to update a load balancer without changing settings

 If a load balancer update is required without changing its settings — such as for a certificate update — the following command can be used.